• CASA NICU • old farmhouse with unspoiled soul

 The kitchen is completely equipped for self-catering with a fridge, gas stove, coffee maker and espresso machine, toaster, kettle, spices, washer and more.
 Upon request, we provide you with breakfast, traditional menus or farm products from the village.

 The room (18 sqm) is entered through the kitchen.
-It is equipped with a double bed, TV set (international channels), W-Fi Internet access and plants.
+It features a double bed, TV set (international channels), WiFi Internet access and plants.
 Three windows open up the room and the view out onto the village's rooftops.
-On arrival, you will find the bed freshly made, hand and bath towels, shower gel and soap are also available.
-An additional bed is available.
+On arrival, you will find the bed freshly made.
+Hand and bath towels, shower gel and soap are provided and an additional bed is available.

-The interior was chosen with care and is largely new, including kitchen and sanitation facilities, linen an mattress.
-To heat the rooms you use the water-bearing tiled stove that also supplies the radiators in every room.
+The interior was chosen with care and is largely new, including kitchen and sanitation facilities, mattress and linen.
+To heat the rooms you use the water-bearing tiled stove that also supplies all the radiators in the premises.
 Additionally, an electrical infrared panel will start up at no additional costs for you.

 ••• We offer more than just accommodation •••.